Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Introduction

+Tele-mentored US is another form of tele-US which uses video conferencing to enable a sonographer to guide US imaging performed by less qualified personnel \cite{Britton:2019}.
 Tele-mentored US is commonly used together with portable point of care US (POCUS) devices such as the Butterfly iQ3 (Butterfly Network, Burlington, MA) or Clarius C3HD3 (Clarius Mobile Health, Vancouver, BC).
 This makes the solution cheaper and easier to set up compared to robotic US.
-Despite this, tele-mentored US does not allow fine control over the remote transducer position so some expertise at the patient side is required.
+However, tele-mentored US does not allow precise control over the remote transducer so some expertise at the patient side is required.
 Additionally, there are few studies that demonstrate the efficacy of tele-mentored US \cite{Duarte:2022}.

+Recently, there has been increased interest and advancements towards autonomous robotic US, largely driven by advancements in machine learning methods \cite{Su:2024,Ning:2023,Raina:2023}.
+A review of the challenges and perspectives related to machine learning in robotic US is presented in \cite{Bi:2024}.
+Benefits of autonomous robotic US compared to traditional or tele-US include improved reproducibility and a lack of reliance on experienced sonographers.
+While machine learning holds much promise for advancing autonomous robotic US, there still exists challenges regarding its ability to interpret, reason and make decisions during image acquisition.
+Furthermore, concerns regarding safe human-robot interaction and ethics limit its translational feasibility.